MostlySAFE/The-Game-of-Kings-Game-Engine/README.md

 We're MostlySAFE LLC, but you're the Vanguard.
 As Tony Bath said, "Your tastes and fancies are the only rules."

 # Download.
 Adapt.
 Rule.
 May your tables echo with clashing minis and lasting legends.
+Godspeed - build the haven we deserve.
 Dedicated to the Beneficent.
 That which is good for the earth: remains.
 (CC0 1.0 Universal)